 PAMIRA FRAME & FORKS

 The frame and forks are hand built in the UK by one of the country’s top frame builders - Lee Cooper.
-The frame is fillet brazed using a combination of heat treated Reynolds 853 and 725 tubing for the main triangle, and 631 for the stays.
-The tubes are oversize with a 31.8mm top tube, 34.9 seat and down tube, and 44mm internal diameter head tube.
+The frame is fillet brazed using a combination of heat treated Reynolds 725 tubing for the main triangle and 631 for the chainstays, and 725 for the seatstays.
+The tubes are oversize with a 31.8mm top and seat tube, 34.9 down tube, and 44mm internal diameter head tube.

-The fork crown is by Crust Bikes in the US and the fork blades are Reynolds 853 specifically designed for disc brakes.
+The fork crown we now use on the Pamira is the Pacenti bi-plane style (the same as the Kibo) and the fork blades are Reynolds 853 specifically designed for disc brakes.

 The tube diameters and wall thicknesses ensure the frame is tough enough for loaded touring on rough roads.